SS Frankfurt

-The SS Frankfurt was a German steamship built by Joh.
+SS Frankfurt was a German steamship built by Joh.
 C. Tecklenborg.
 First launched on 17 December 1899, Frankfurt was first operated under Norddeutscher Lloyd.
-It took frequent passages between Germany and the United States from 1900 to 1918.
-Many of its passengers were migrants.
-In 1919, Frankfurt was acquired by the White Star Line after it was surrendered to the United Kingdom in World War I. In 1922, Frankfurt was then sold to the Oriental Navigation Company in British Hong Kong, where it was renamed Sarvistan.
+She took frequent passages between Germany and the United States from 1900 to 1918.
+Many of her passengers were migrants.
+In 1919, Frankfurt was acquired by the White Star Line after she was surrendered to the United Kingdom in World War I. In 1922, Frankfurt was then sold to the Oriental Navigation Company in British Hong Kong, where she was renamed Sarvistan.

-In 1912, it was one of the first ships to respond to the distress signals from RMS Titanic.
+In 1912, she was one of the first ships to respond to the distress signals from RMS Titanic.